SUSE/suse-at-home/README.md

   follow the instructions for installing <a href="install/InstallRancher-Helm.md">Rancher using helm to install Rancher on k8s</a>

-- Since this is just a system at home we could run the might lighter version of Kubernetes by <a href="install/InstallK3s.md">Installing K3s</a>
+- Since this is just a system at home we could run the much lighter version of Kubernetes by <a href="install/InstallK3s.md">Installing K3s</a>
   and then follow the instructions for installing <a href="install/InstallRancher-Helm.md">Rancher via helm as above</a>

-- You could also just run Rancher as a Service under linux by following the <a href="install/InstallRancher-Rancherd.md">Quick install of Rancher on RKE2 using Rancherd</a>
+- You could also just run Rancher via RancherD <a href="install/InstallRancher-Rancherd.md">Quick install of Rancher on RKE2 using Rancherd</a>

 - Or you could just run Rancher under docker by following <a href="install/InstallRancher-Docker.md">Quick install of Rancher using docker</a>